Catocala unijuga Walker, 1858

 Pacific Northwest

-Catocala unijuga is found in southeastern British Columbia and adjacent northern Idaho and northeastern Washington in the Northwest.
+Catocala unijuga is found in most of British Columbia and adjacent northern Idaho and northeastern Washington in the Northwest.
 It has been recorded from the Cascades and might occur there in low numbers; however, these records could be misidentified C. semirelicta.

 Global

 Catocala unijuga is found to the Atlantic from our area, predominantly in the boreal zone of southern Canada and the northern United States.
 The range extends slightly south of the Great Lakes, with a few isolated records further south.
-It occurs in the Rocky Mountains in Alberta but not significantly further south.
+It is the only Catocala in Alaska.

 Life History